xarray-contrib/flox/docs/source/implementation.md

 :width: 100%
 ```

-A bigger advantagee is that this approach allows grouping by a dask array so group labels can be discovered at compute time, similar to `dask.dataframe`.
+This approach allows grouping by a dask array so group labels can be discovered at compute time, similar to `dask.dataframe.groupby`.

 ### Example